carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Constrained libm-equivalent Intrinsics
 --------------------------------------

-In addition to the basic floating point operations for which constrained intrinsics are described above, there are constrained versions of various operations which provide equivalent behavior to a corresponding libm function.
+In addition to the basic floating-point operations for which constrained intrinsics are described above, there are constrained versions of various operations which provide equivalent behavior to a corresponding libm function.
 These intrinsics allow the precise behavior of these operations with respect to rounding mode and exception behavior to be controlled.

-As with the basic constrained floating point intrinsics, the rounding mode and exception behavior arguments only control the behavior of the optimizer.
+As with the basic constrained floating-point intrinsics, the rounding mode and exception behavior arguments only control the behavior of the optimizer.
-They do not change the runtime floating point environment.
+They do not change the runtime floating-point environment.

 '``llvm.experimental.constrained.sqrt``' Intrinsic